adaptor2022/adaptor2022.github.io/_pages/datasetinfo.md

 2. Intraoperative endoscopic data from **real minimally invasive mitral valve repair** ("Intraop-Domain").

 Data was recorded by a stereo-endoscope, which delivers two images of the same scene at the same time.
 One case refers to one stereo frame extracted from the simulation sessions and the intra-operative videos.
 Stereo-frames were saved in top-down format (left image top, right image bottom) and split.

+Besides the Intraop-Data, the data from the Sim-Domain may additionally be used for improving generalization ability of the network.
+However, participants can individually decide to use the data or not.

 **Training Sim-Domain:**
 1366 stereo frames from 10 simulations (99-187 frames each) with an average of 136 frames per simulation.